After working for years to elect Republicans, what made you change the way you engage in politics?

 That’s what we’re doing now.
 And it’s working!

-Today, Americans for Prosperity — the organization we rely on to improve public policy — focuses on bringing together nonpartisan coalitions to pass good policy, and it’s working better than anything we’ve tried before.
+Brian: Today, Americans for Prosperity — the organization we rely on to improve public policy — focuses on bringing together nonpartisan coalitions to pass good policy, and it’s working better than anything we’ve tried before.
 The results speak for themselves.

 Take our efforts to reform the country’s criminal justice system — a system rife with injustice.
 Charles and our philanthropic community have been working for decades to fix it.
 Yet despite widespread agreement on the problems, partisanship held back real reform.